bitmovin/bitmovin-player-flutter/README.md

 }
 ```

-# Publishing package to **pub.dev**
+# Publishing the Package to pub.dev

-First, sign in to pub.dev with your Google Account.
+First, sign in to [pub.dev](https://pub.dev) with your Google Account.
 Before publishing, make sure to review the `pubspec.yaml`, `README.md`, and `CHANGELOG.md` files.

-Update the `version` property on the `pubspec.yaml` if needed.
+Update the `version` property on the `pubspec.yaml` accordingly.

 Next, run the publish command in **dry-run** mode to see if everything passes analysis: